scholarslab/CodeLab/Week03/README.md

 ## Do:

+0. Do or review the [Programming Historian command line tutorial](https://programminghistorian.org/en/lessons/intro-to-bash) because we'll be doing a lot of stuff in the command line next week!

 1. Let's continue to practice algorithmic thinking.
 Write out in plain English an algorithm to guess whether a text represents English, French, Portugese, Urdu, Simplified Chinese, or "other".

 2. Manually write out an XML document that contains the data in your CV.